 Notification and Update of Media and Sequences

-Finally, one last feature we just must call out before finishing this post– the enhancements made to item indicators to explain when media files have become unavailable (or been replaced) to operators, and the equivalent feature when working with Cinegy Archive integration and timeline sequences.
+Finally, one last feature we just must call out before finishing this post – the enhancements made to item indicators to explain when media files have become unavailable (or been replaced) to operators, and the equivalent feature when working with Cinegy Archive integration and timeline sequences.
 For many years, customers were encouraged to use the network caching "proxy" option for enhanced resilience.
-However, several customers wish to architect their solutions in a different way – the extra I/O load of copying files is significant when planning an Air deployment.
-Building highly-available file systems is a lot simpler than when Cinegy Air was first launched and with the increasing usage of IP as the primary output format, providing continued output in the case of a network failure becomes quite tautological – if the network is down, nobody can see the output anyway!
+However, several customers wish to architect their solutions in a different way – the extra I/O load of copying files is significant when planning Cinegy Air deployment.
+Building highly-available file systems is a lot simpler than when Cinegy Air was first launched and with the increasing usage of IP as the primary output format; providing continued output in the case of a network failure becomes quite tautological – if the network is down, nobody can see the output anyway!
 At Cinegy, we found several customers using the proxy feature just to ensure that media files are available as expected, not caring about the extra caching feature.
 In fact, many customers found the requirement to copy the files and render ready for playout annoying – particularly in virtual environments.

 But if you really want to see a great workflow, you need to access the Cinegy Archive database from your Cinegy Air application and use Cinegy Desktop to create sequences.
-Previously, Cinegy Air could pull sequences from the database and it would create a point-in-time copy of the edit on the Air station.
+Previously, Cinegy Air could pull sequences from the database and it would create a point-in-time copy of the edit on the Cinegy Air station.

 The Cinegy Archive database could be shut down, and the playout operation would still work – which is a great feature in a highly-available solution.
-Now in Air 12, the Cinegy Air Control station will keep track of the sequence in the database and notify the operator if the sequence changes (just like with media files).
+Now in Cinegy Air 12, the Cinegy Air control application will keep track of the sequence in the database and notify the operator if the sequence changes (just like with media files).
 But now the operator has a choice to retain the sequence as previously loaded – or again update the sequence with the changes, and because this is a Cinegy product, we of course leave you with an "undo" option!

 So, since Cinegy Air 12 has now been released in beta (and will shortly be followed with a release) – there has never been a better time to jump into the world of software-based playout.
 Just grab a laptop and make your first HD channel now!